Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Experiments

-\paragraph{Catastrophic forgetting.} As shown in Table~\ref{table2}, FedProTIP consistently performs well on ImageNet-R across 5-, 10-, and 20-task splits.
-ImageNet-R ranks among the most challenging continual learning benchmarks, with many existing methods degrading to single-digit accuracy.
-The difficulty grows with the number of tasks, as catastrophic forgetting accumulates; this is reflected in the higher forgetting values observed in larger splits.
-While LANDER often achieves the lowest forgetting, it does so at the expense of significantly lower accuracy.
-In contrast, FedProTIP strikes a strong balance, outperforming the second-best method (FOT) by 8\%–28\% in accuracy while maintaining forgetting that is competitive across settings.
-Even in the most challenging 20-task scenario, it sustains 25\%–35\% accuracy -- well above the baselines.
-These results demonstrate that FedProTIP scales more steadily with the number of tasks, a crucial property for realistic continual learning.
+\paragraph{Catastrophic forgetting.} \cref{table2} reports results on ImageNet-R under 5-, 10-, and 20-task splits.
+As the number of tasks increases, forgetting accumulates and overall accuracy decreases for all methods, as reflected in the higher forgetting values observed in larger splits.
+While LANDER often achieves the lowest forgetting, it does so at the expense of substantially lower accuracy.
+In contrast, FedProTIP achieves a stronger balance between accuracy and forgetting, outperforming the second-best method (FOT) by 8\%–28\% in accuracy while maintaining competitive forgetting across all splits.
+Even in the 20-task setting, FedProTIP sustains 25\%–35\% accuracy, substantially higher than competing methods.
+These results indicate that FedProTIP degrades more gracefully than prior methods as the number of tasks increases, an important property for practical continual learning systems.